artnoage/ARC-AGI-2/memory_bank/activeContext.md

 *   **Dataset Loading:** Unified dataset loaded from `/arc2/static/dataset.json`.
 Task data stored in memory.
 *   **Navigation Structure:** Uses `/arc2/` prefix for deployment compatibility.
 Server routes updated to handle this.
 *   **User Experience:** Centralized username input on the welcome page, stored in a cookie.
 Interfaces redirect to the root URL (`/`) if no username is found.
 OpenRouter API key stored locally.
-*   **AI Integration (Implemented):** Discussion interface is now integrated with the OpenRouter API for sending messages and receiving responses, including model selection, API key handling, task loading, dark theme, and resolved the duplicate 'Grid' identifier error. **Added temperature control via a slider.**
+*   **AI Integration (Implemented):** Discussion interface is now integrated with the OpenRouter API for sending messages and receiving responses, including model selection, API key handling, task loading, dark theme, and resolved the duplicate 'Grid' identifier error. **Added temperature control via a slider.** Ensured full conversation history is sent to the AI model for better context.
 *   **Task Demonstration:** Consistent visual format for task display.
+Improved layout for better visibility of examples and chat area.
 *   **Responsive Design:** Interfaces are designed to be responsive.
 *   **File Modification Issues:** Encountered difficulties with automated JavaScript file modifications, requiring manual intervention for critical changes.
 *   **Task ID Property:** Confirmed that the task identifier property in `apps/static/dataset.json` is `task_id`, not `id`.
 This has been corrected in the JavaScript files.
 *   **WebSocket and Deployment:** The client-side now uses the default `/socket.io/` path for WebSocket connections, relying on reverse proxy configuration to handle the `/arc2/` prefix in deployment.
 *   **Code Execution Environment (Implemented):** A Python code execution environment is now available within the discussion interface, allowing users to test code solutions against input grids.
 The execution happens server-side in a sandbox.
 The output display shows both a matrix and a visual representation of the result.
+Added guidance in the code placeholder on handling the 'shape' attribute error.
+*   **Code Block Formatting (Implemented):** Added code block formatting to preserve indentation in AI messages.